 The human population growth rate is now declining, but the planet is likely reaching the population threshold that it can support, of 8 billion people.

-It’s 2019 and there are several massive problems plaguing the planet—droughts and famines, global warming and excessive pollution, deforestation and habitat loss, species extinction crises, widespread unemployment, and economic and financial struggles.
+It’s 2020 and we are in midst of coronavirus pandemic.
+Besides Covid19, there are several other problems plaguing the planet too: droughts and famines, global warming and excessive pollution, deforestation and habitat loss, species extinction crises, widespread unemployment, and economic and financial struggles.

 There is a common denominator tying all of these issues together—the human population explosion.